isomerpages/ogp-buildforgood/_bfg-environment/Be a builder.md

 ### **What kind of solutions can I come up with?**

-Your solution should be a digital/physical product or service that addresses a chosen public good problem in Singapore, and it should not be for the purpose of generating profit.
+Your solution should be a digital/physical product or service that addresses an environmental problem in Singapore, and it should not be for the purpose of generating profit.

 You will be required to demonstrate a prototype that's backed by user testing at the finale.

-If you need inspiration, you can check out the products built at OGP's internal hackathon, [Hack for Public Good](https://hack.gov.sg/2023-prototypes/armoury/).
+If you need inspiration, you can check out the projects from our last Build for Good!

 ### **Event Timeline**

-Build for Good will run from 3 June to 1 July 2023.
-The hackathon will consist of a kickoff, a series of weekly sessions, and a finale event.
+The hackathon will run from 18 May to 22 June 2024, which consists of a kickoff, 4 weekly sessions, and a finale event.
 In between these sessions, builders are free to continue working on their projects in their own time.

 Do note that all sessions are on Saturdays and held in-person only so as to maximise the builders’ experience.

-*  **Builders’ Kickoff:** 3 June
+*  **Builders’ Kickoff:** 18 May
+*  **Weekly session 1:** 25 May
-*  **Weekly session - Prototyping:** 10 June
+*  **Weekly session 2:** 1 June
-*  **Weekly session - User testing:** 17 June
+*  **Weekly session 3:** 8 June
-*  **Weekly session - Iteration and Pitching:** 24 June
+*  **Weekly session 4:** 15 June
-*  **Finale:** 1 July
+*  **Finale:** 22 June

 **Refreshments will be provided*

-**Registration is now closed (deadline: 15 May 2023).**
+[sign up now]

+Sign ups will close on 31st March 2024.